Tony Bowick

-Vantonio Bernard Bowick (born October 3, 1966) is a former American football player who played in the National Football League (NFL) for the Atlanta Falcons and a former Arena Football League player with a 13-season career.
+Vantonio Bernard Bowick (born October 3, 1966) is an American former professional football player who played in the National Football League (NFL) and Arena Football League (AFL).
+He was selected 313th overall by the Atlanta Falcons in the 12th round of the 1989 NFL draft.

 Bowick attended Slocomb High School in Slocomb, Alabama and was a student and letterman in football, basketball, and baseball.
 Bowick played alongside former New York Jets running back Brad Baxter.
 He continued on to play college football at the University of Tennessee at Chattanooga.